 The “after” picture isn’t perfect but perfection isn’t the goal.
 The goal is for the fridge to be functional and effective for day-to-day life in as little time as possible which is what the “after” picture represents.

 The key is to focus on simplicity, organization, transparency and clutter reduction.
-To achieve these things is a small amount of time, I've come up with a 4-step system using only the most effective strategies to strategically organize food storage spaces like the refrigerator.
+To achieve these things is a small amount of time, I’ve come up with a 4-step system using only the most effective ways to strategically organize food storage spaces like the refrigerator.
 Using this system you can: